kubernetes-enterprise-logging-workshop/workshop/azure-container-service/setup.md

 # Configure your Azure Container Service

+> Estimated Time: 30 minutes

 Microsoft as a sponsor of Kubernetes Enterprise Logging Workshop, have provided Azure credits which can be used to test and try a Kubernetes cluster on Azure Container Service.

 This benefit is exclusive for CloudNativeCon 2017 / Logging Workshop attendees.

 ## Activate your Account / Redeem Code